 Finally, on June 4, 1919, both houses of Congress adopted the 19th Amendment to the U.S. Constitution.
 Only 21 days later, on June 25, 1919, Massachusetts was the eighth state to ratify the amendment.
 Three-quarters of the 48 states were required for ratification; when Tennessee became the 36th state to ratify, the 19th Amendment was adopted on August 26, 1920.

-The Women’s Suffrage Celebration Coalition of Massachusetts (WSCC) is dedicated to commemorating and celebrating the upcoming 100th anniversary of the adoption of the 19th Amendment to the U.S. Constitution, guaranteeing women the right to vote.
-The WSCC is planning a variety of commemoration events and activities to take place in Massachusetts in 2019 and 2020.
+Suffrage100MA is dedicated to commemorating the anniversary of the adoption of the 19th Amendment to the U.S. Constitution, guaranteeing women the right to vote.